ACEnglish/kanpig/README.md

   * 0x4 - The DP is less than 5
   * 0x8 - The sample quality is less than 5 (non-Ref)
   * 0x16 - The number of reads supporting the alternate allele less than 5 (non-Ref)
-* SQ
+* SQ - Phred scaled likelihood variant alternate is present in the sample
-* GQ
+* GQ - Phred scale difference between most and second-most likely genotypes
-* PG - Each chunk of variants is assigned a phase group.
+* PG - Each chunk of variants is assigned a phase group
 * DP - Read coverage over the region
 * AD - Read coverage supporting the reference and alternate alleles.
 * SZ - Size similarity of the two haplotypes to this variant